kenaniah/activerecord-querify/README.md

 X-Total-Results: 291
 ```

-As using `?page_total_stats` runs a count query, it is recommended to add it to the first request only.
+Because `?page_total_stats` runs a count query, it is recommended to use it only on the first request.

 ### Config Options / Preventing Abuse